 - Influence: Persuade and influence in all directions

 - Direction: Set vision, direction, and a compelling course of action

 - Business judgment: Make business decisions that drive positive bottom-line performance

 - Competitive edge: Know their markets and innovate to stay ahead

 - Building talent: Develop people for competitive advantage

 Identify Potential Leaders

 Use web-based skills assessments, manager assessments, and career conversations with employees to identify which employees can potentially become future leaders.
 Look for those professionals who are already stepping up.
-For example, those who are volunteering for additional tasks or responsibilities, speaking up with ideas and constructive feedback, and actively collaborating with others to complete a project or solve a problem.
+For example, those who are volunteering for additional tasks or responsibilities.
+Or those who are speaking up with ideas and constructive feedback.
+And don’t forget those who are actively collaborating with others to complete a project or solve a problem.

 Be sure those who are showing capability are interested in pursuing a leadership role.
 Take time to discover their vision for themselves, their teams, and your company.
 At the same time, ask those who say they want to be leaders to demonstrate their willingness to do what it takes to get there.
 Both attitude and aptitude are essential ingredients.